synrc/rpc/README.md

 and Products) and general which encode/decode anything that can be translated into correct encoding.
-For example, JavaScript encoder/decode generator presented in this repo is just like that (it didn't check types and constants, given in Erlang HRL files).
+For example, JavaScript encoder/decode generator presented in this repo is just like that (it doesn't check types and constants, given in Erlang HRL files).
 However, Swift version has the ability to check encoded/decoded term to comply the Erlang Type Specification.